Klausdk1999/la-boleria/README.md

 # la-boleria
-La-Boleria, is an Restful API, made to control one Bakery.
+La-Boleria, is a REST API, made to control one Bakery.
 It uses a PostgreSQL database to store users, cakes, and orders.
 It is here to show some more complex SQL querys, and their integration with an API.

 Documentation in Portuguese: